krishanukumar/krishanukumar.github.io/index.md

 Different wavy regimes in stratified air–water pipe flow are determined for a wide range of gas and liquid flow rates in a 10m long horizontal pipe with a 1" diameter.

 *Related publications*
-**k.
+- **k.
 Kumar**, A. Freshtman, D. Barnea, & L. Shemer (2021). **[Evolution of waves in a horizontal pipe propagating on a surface of a liquid film sheared by gas](https://pubs.aip.org/aip/pof/article-abstract/33/6/062115/1065564/Evolution-of-waves-in-a-horizontal-pipe?redirectedFrom=fulltext)**, *Phys.
 Fluids*, 33, 062115

 ---
 ### Evolution of waves in a horizontal circular pipe

-Different wavy regimes in stratified air–water pipe flow are determined for a wide range of gas and liquid flow rates in a 10m long horizontal pipe with a 1" diameter.
+Developed a mathematical model for slag droplet formation in the rotating disk atomization process.
+Film formation, disintegration, and drop formation mechanisms were modeled using a computational fluid dynamics-based approach.
+Droplet solidification process and phase transitions at a variable cooling rate for BF Slag were also analysed.

 *Related publications*
-**k.
-Kumar**, A. Freshtman, D. Barnea, & L. Shemer (2021). **[Evolution of waves in a horizontal pipe propagating on a surface of a liquid film sheared by gas](https://pubs.aip.org/aip/pof/article-abstract/33/6/062115/1065564/Evolution-of-waves-in-a-horizontal-pipe?redirectedFrom=fulltext)**, *Phys.
-Fluids*, 33, 062115
+- V.T.
+Mantripragada, **k.
+Kumar**, P. Kumar, & S. Sarkar (2021). **[Modeling of Powder Production During Centrifugal Atomization](https://link.springer.com/article/10.1007/s40831-021-00370-2)**, *J. Sustain.
+Metall.*, 7, 620-629